 On Australia Day 2015 John Jeremy became a Member of the Order of Australia (AM) for “significant service to the preservation and celebration of naval and maritime history”.
-Yet his contributions to the sailing, shipping and naval communities have been even more extensive.
+In fact, his contributions to the country’s sailing, shipping and naval communities over more than half a century were even more extensive.

 From a tender age he was fascinated by boats.
 This led to a lauded career in naval architecture, during which John rose from apprentice draughtsman at the Cockatoo Island Dockyard to spending a decade as its last chief executive.

-Such skills were also deployed further afield, including during John’s more than 50 years at the Amateurs.
-An Honorary Life Member, he was the club’s 33rd Commodore (1982-85) and served on the Board of Directors for a remarkable 42 years.
+Such skills were also deployed further afield, including during his 54 years of Amateurs membership.
+An Honorary Life Member, John was the club’s 33rd Commodore (1982-85) and served on the Board of Directors for a remarkable 42 years.

-An accomplished racing skipper and multiple season Gold Medal winner, he has owned and helmed four boats on Sydney Harbour whose aboriginal names have each begun with a ‘T’.
+An accomplished racing skipper and multiple season Gold Medallist, he owned and helmed four boats on Sydney Harbour whose aboriginal names each began with a ‘T’.

-More recent members might be forgiven for thinking John is first and foremost a marine photographer.
-A lifelong love of photography saw him become a prolific chronicler of ships, yachts and other watercraft.
+Some regarded John as first and foremost a marine photographer.
+A lifelong love of photography led to him becoming a prolific chronicler of ships, yachts and other watercraft.

-During several decades as a volunteer race officer on our starters’ boats, he has photographed countless summer and winter races as well as many other club events.
-His credits appear below a legion of fine pictures gracing the pages of the SASC News, which he has edited with distinction for more than a quarter of a century.
+During several decades as a volunteer race officer on our start boats, he photographed countless summer and winter races as well as many other club events.
+John’s credits appeared below a legion of fine photos gracing the pages of the SASC News, which he also edited with distinction for more than a quarter of a century until he crossed the bar in April 2025.

-Former Commodore Charles Maclurcan, writing about John’s career, has noted that small not-for-profit clubs like the Amateurs “…benefit greatly from members with knowledge, intelligence, experience and an even temper.”
+Former Commodore Charles Maclurcan noted that small not-for-profit clubs like the Amateurs “…benefit greatly from members with knowledge, intelligence, experience and an even temper.”
 (SASC News, October 2020)

-He shared some reflections on his eventful boating life with Richard Palfreyman.
+He shared with Richard Palfreyman these reflections on an eventful boating life.

 Recorded: